MeghOffical/Task_Scheduler/Functional_requirements.md

 ## FR-18- Task completion / progress tracking

 **Description:**
-All users can see what tasks are completed and how much progress is done
+All users can see what tasks are completed and how much progress is done.

 **Acceptance:**
 Display of task progress.